oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 A program satisfies the "CSAF Producer" conformance profile if the program:

 - produces output in the CSAF format, according to the conformance profile "CSAF Document".
-- satisfies those normative requirements in section [3](#schema-elements) and [8](#safety-security-and-data-protection-considerations) that are designated as applying to CSAF Producers.
+- satisfies those normative requirements in sections [3](#schema-elements) and [8](#safety-security-and-data-protection-considerations) that are designated as applying to CSAF Producers.
-- satisfies those normative requirements in section [2.4](#extensions) that are designated as applying to CSAF Tools.
+- satisfies those normative requirements in sections [2.4](#extensions) and [8](#safety-security-and-data-protection-considerations) that are designated as applying to CSAF Tools.

 ### 9.1.3 Conformance Clause 3: CSAF Direct Producer <a id='conformance-clause-3-csaf-direct-producer'></a>